PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 explicit Concat fan-out guard plus one-index test bring the focused contract to 65 green cases.

+Ownership now resides in `passes/concat_mul_add_add_mean_reshape_layout.py`.
+The extracted function and the corrected raw owner at checkpoint `3c3579fd` are each 869 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and retains the historical function name as a one-return compatibility wrapper.
+Both terminal recovery-sequence positions and their immediate neighbors remain unchanged, and the focused module has no lowerer import.

+Twenty-three direct owner/wrapper comparisons cover static and dynamic metadata, multiple matches, scalar constants, separate shared and public- output actions for all three affine constants, shared/public Mean axes, exact and public Reshape shapes, QDIM, identity axes, unmatched pruning, missing and late metadata, late affine evidence, malformed axis, reverse topology, and a public internal boundary.
+Statistics and complete normalized ModelIR state are identical in every case.
+The move adds no semantic change and does not alter public APIs, artifacts, dependencies, corpus policy, ordered behavior, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and